 Momokawa cast a spell to replenish my SP.
-Since I only have scratches, she refrains from healing my HP before we rest.
+Considering I only have scratches, she refrains from healing my HP before we rest.

 “Well… wolfhoppers, stirges and violet snakes.”

-“These are only the few around here… You’ll have to know about rockingers, glass-spiders and magslugs, too.”
+“Those are only the few kinds around here… You’ll have to know about rockingers, glass-spiders and magslugs, too.”

-Rockingers are turtle-like monsters with a rock shell, glass-spiders are hard to perceive spiders, which hunts at night and magslugs are giant slugs, which have their habitat in volcanic regions.
+Rockingers are turtle-like monsters with a rock shell, glass-spiders are hard to perceive spiders, which hunts at night, and magslugs are giant slugs, which live in the volcanic regions.

-The nearer you are to a town, the less dangerous mobs becomes.
-At the capital are the easiest ones, since soldiers take care of monsters, which are too dangerous.
+The closer you are to a town, the less dangerous mobs becomes.
+At the capital are the easiest ones, because soldiers take care of monsters, which are too dangerous.
 The ones left are more like animals and not that lethal.

-Normally every wagon heading to the capital, loading crop to people, is guarded well enough to deal with the remaining mobs.
+Normally every wagon heading to the capital, loading crops to people, is guarded well enough to deal with the remaining mobs.

-Wolfhoppers are the most dangerous mobs around here and will leave, if you manage to stay quite for some seconds.
+Wolfhoppers are the most dangerous mobs around here and will leave if you manage to stay quiet for some time.
 So no real threat.